MauricioRobayo/nit-verifier/README.md

 ```
 getVerificationDigit("860.069.804")
-// => 2
+// 2
 ```

-Check the extensive test cases for more uses.
+Check the extensive [test cases](./index.test.js) for more uses.

 ## Verification algorithm

-It uses DIAN's module-11 algorithm to generate the verification number for any given NIT.
+It uses the undocumented DIAN's `module-11` algorithm to generate the verification number for any given NIT.